fl101/awardfares-blog/_posts/2023-05-11-sas-opens-route-to-morocco.md

 tags: [News]
 author: Germán
 image: /assets/img/sas-opens-route-to-morocco/cover.webp
-hidden: true
+hidden: false
 hide_image_in_post: false
 ---

-SAS Scandinavian Airlines is gearing up to launch its service to Morocco this November, marking its grand return to Africa after a break of many, many years.
+SAS Scandinavian Airlines is gearing up to [launch its service to Morocco](https://www.sasgroup.net/newsroom/press-releases/2023/sas-returns-to-africa-by-flying-to-agadir-this-upcoming-winter/) this November, marking its grand return to Africa after a break of many, many years.

 They've got their sights set on Agadir-Al Massira Airport, with flights taking off from both Copenhagen Airport and Stockholm Arlanda Airport starting November 4th.
 These flights will run once a week, seasonally, until March 2024.